Outdoor skills Division

 What Participants Will Be Doing

-• Using mapping applications to identify funnels, bedding cover, and transition zones
+• Identifying terrain features such as funnels, bedding cover, and transition zones using mapping applications

-• Marking predicted movement corridors prior to entering the field
+• Predicting movement corridors before entering the field

-• Verifying predictions by locating active deer sign
+• Verifying predictions by locating and interpreting deer sign on the landscape

-Toward the end of the workshop, participants will select a location and explain how they would approach, hunt, and exit the area based on terrain, sign, and wind conditions.
+Toward the end of the session, participants will select a location and explain how they would approach hunting the area based on terrain, sign, and wind conditions.

 Who This Is For

-This course is ideal for intermediate and experienced hunters who want to integrate digital tools, terrain analysis, and advanced sign interpretation into a structured, strategic hunting approach.
+This course is ideal for intermediate and experienced hunters who want to integrate digital scouting tools, terrain analysis, and advanced sign interpretation into a structured and strategic hunting approach.

 What Participants Will Be Doing